-Paint stains can be water-based paint (latex, acrylic craft paint, finger paints) or oil-based paint (enamels, art oils or model craft paint).
+Paint stains can involve water-based paint (latex, acrylic craft paint, and finger paints) or oil-based paint (enamels, art oils, or model craft paint).
+Unfortunately, these stains are usually harder to get rid of than paint fumes in a room.
 With either type of paint, follow these steps to remove the paint from clothes before it dries.
-If you can't treat it right away, keep the area wet until you can.
-These techniques are for washable fabrics (we'll get to carpet and upholstery next).
-For dry-clean only garments or home accessories, take to a reputable cleaner immediately.
+If you can't treat the stain right away, keep the area wet until you can.
+These techniques are for washable fabrics.
+For dry-clean only garments or home accessories, take them to a reputable dry cleaner immediately.

-As quickly as possible from the wrong side of the fabric, flush the paint from the fibers with a forceful stream of warm water.
+As quickly as possible, flush the paint from the fibers from the wrong side of the fabric with a forceful stream of warm water.
 Next, work a solution of liquid laundry detergent and water into the stain, soaping and rinsing until the stain is removed.
-You may need to repeat several times.
+You may need to repeat this several times.
 Then wash the garment as usual.

-Oil-based paint must be removed from clothes while it is wet.
-If it dries, it is nearly impossible to remove.
-So, keep it wet until you can start cleaning.
+Oil-based paint must be removed from clothing while it is wet.
+If it dries, it is nearly impossible to remove, so keep it wet until you can start cleaning.

 Once the paint is removed, saturate the area with liquid detergent and work it in well.
 Submerge the stain into the hottest water temperature recommended for the fabric and let it soak overnight.
 Scrub again with some detergent and launder as usual.